List of Kaiju No. 8 characters: Keiji Itami

 Keiji Itami (伊丹 啓司, Itami Keiji) is the dutiful Deputy Director of the Defense Force who is later appointed as Director General of the Defense Force after Shinomiya's demise at No. 9's hands.

 Juzo Nogizaka

 Juzo Nogizaka (乃木坂 十蔵, Nogizaka Juzo) is the stern Defense Force Eastern Command Chief of Staff, who has an eyepatch on his left eye.

 First Division

 Gen Narumi

 Gen Narumi (鳴海 弦, Narumi Gen) is the captain of the First Division of the Defense Force and its strongest active combatant of the Defense Force.
 Gen uses the Numbers 1 weapon made from the remains of Kaiju No. 1.
-The weapon takes the form of a powered suit of armor and a pair of retinal implants that give Gen the ability to predict enemy movements allowing him to always land his attacks.
+The weapon takes the form of a powered suit of armor and a pair of retinal implants that give Gen the ability to predict enemy movements, allowing him to always land his attacks.
 His personal weapon is a large rifle with a bayonet.
+Gen is a main character of the spin-off series Kaiju No. 8: B-Side, which recounts his backstory in the Defense Force and his encounter with Isao Shinomiya.